Eric Roberts filmography

 three seasons with the sitcom Less than Perfect and a recurring role on the NBC drama Heroes.

 His sisters Julia Roberts and Lisa Roberts Gillan, and daughter Emma Roberts, also have acting careers.

-To date, Roberts has made appearances in over 735 different productions, making him the fourth-most prolific English-speaking screen actor of all time, and the seventh-overall most prolific screen actor of all time.
+As of March 6, 2026, Roberts is credited with appearances in 809 different released productions, making him one of the most prolific screen actors of all time.